scott-griffiths/bitformat/doc/introduction.rst

 These libraries all have their strengths and weaknesses, and I am personally well aware of the good and bad points of `bitstring` in particular as I have been writing and maintaining it since 2006.

 The `bitformat` library has the lofty ambition to be as expressive as `bitstring`, as efficient as `bitarray`, and as powerful as `construct`.
-I don't yet know if it will succeed, but the early alpha versions are already quite usable, with most of the future work needed to build out the support for formats.
+I don't yet know if it will succeed, but the beta versions are already very usable.
 I'm happy for feedback from any early adopters, but if you don't want to use a library still in alpha then any of the above libraries are good choices.